2024

 Releasing Spring 2023

 Seven bottlings were created from the 2021 vintage: Willamette Valley, Seven Springs Vineyard, X Omni Vineyard, Durant Vineyard, Eola Amity Hills, Pink Label, and Marine.
 The 2021 vintage is one of the most fascinating in the history of Willamette Valley: a very hot, very dry vintage yielded amazing fruit with ripe phenolics, and near perfect acidity at 12.7-13%.
+In hindsight, I should have extracted more at press to perhaps encourage more reductive power, but the wines are structured, dense with incredible purity and will age well for many years.
 The best Pink Label yet is 95% X Omni vineyard, pure, chalky, mineral-laden chardonnay with just a hint of strawberry cream pinot musk.
 Drink anytime with a decant or hold for as long as you can.
-Willamette Valley feels steely, mineral and dense, but it aged in a quarter new puncheons from an amazing set of vineyards..
-Hold until 2025 or 2026, or decant.
+Willamette Valley feels steely, mineral and dense.
+Hold until 2026 or 2027, or decant.
 Durant Vineyard is a like tight beam of pure citrus rock water, lean but with just enough weight.
-Hold until 2025, or decant.
+Hold until 2026 or 2027, or decant.
 Seven Springs Vineyard is airy, dense and textured.
 It is drinking well already, but it will improve in the cellar.
-Decant and drink, or hold until 2024 or 2025.
-X Omni Vineyard is layered, complex but reticent.
-Hold until 2027.
-Eola-Amity Hills is broader, rich, decadent.
-Hold until 2024, or decant.
+Decant and drink, or hold until 2027 or 2028.
+X Omni Vineyard is layered, complex, structured and is one of the first two Willamette Valley Chardonnays to receive a 100 point rating from a professional critic.
+Hold until 2029 or 2030, or decant.
+Eola-Amity Hills is 100% Koosah Vineyard declassified because the contract wasn’t renewed in 2022 after the vineyard sold.
+Broad, rich, decadent but with high acidity and lots of stucture.
+Hold until 2026, or decant.
 Marine is bright, mineral and welcoming already.
-Drink or hold.
+Drink or hold until 2026.

 Drink or hold Pink Label and Marine.
 Hold Willamette Valley, Durant, Seven Springs, X Omni, Eola-Amity Hills, or decant.
-The 2021’s will age effortlessly for a decade.
+The 2021’s will age effortlessly for a decade or two.

 2020